 After breakfast, head to Kiyomizudera temple, one of Japan’s most important and ancient temples, founded in 780 AD.
 It has massive temple grounds and is also a UNESCO Heritage site.
 The entrance fee is ¥300.
 After your visit to Kiyomizudera, head down to the famous shopping streets of Sannen-zaka and Ninen-zaka.
 The area has an ancient town feel as all the shops are wooden and built very traditionally.
 The shops sell various goods, including local treats, tea, wooden dolls, and other crafts.
 So be sure to bring an extra bag along if you’re interested in picking up any souvenirs!

 Other notable sightseeing streets in the area are:

 - Ishibe-koji.
-An interesting stoned street lined with wooden corridor and narrow entrances to traditional Japanese restaurants and ryokans.
+An attractive stoned street lined with a wooden corridor and narrow entrances to traditional Japanese restaurants and ryokans.

 - Nene no Michi.
 Stretching from Gion to Sannen-zaka, this area retains the look and feel of old Kyoto.